 To obtain a license, you must be sponsored by an insurance company.
 This means, you must be working in a brokerage in order to be sponsored.
 You can complete the education necessary to obtain this license without working in the industry, however in order to obtain the actual license, you must be working for a brokerage.

-The highest level of license for property and causality insurance is a level 3 license
+The highest level of license for property and casualty insurance is a level 3 license.

 You can begin applying for positions in brokerages without having any type of insurance education; however, it is beneficial to begin the steps to obtain a level 1 license prior to employment.
 To obtain a level 1 license, you can begin with either the Fundamentals of Insurance, or Module 1 of the Canadian Accredited Insurance Broker (CAIB) program.